SEO for travel blogs — here’s how to get traffic from Google

 That’s even after the Google updates that have frightened bloggers so much.

 So, my background is solidly in SEO and organic content.
 I’ve done this on big and small scales for years now.
-I used all of my knowledge to grow my own website from less than 1000 views to nearly 100,000 in less than 9 months.

 I can’t tell you for sure that these tips for travel blog SEO will work perfectly, because search can be so unpredictable.
 What I can do is tell you exactly what works for me.